Awni00/abstract_transformer/iclr/qVFZ.md

 ### Zhang et al. has different goals and tackles a different setting: Graph Representation Learning vs Sequence Modeling

-**Our work studies relational representation learning *in Transformers*, while Zhang et al. studies integrating edge features specifically *within GNNs*.** Although Transformers and GNNs can be linked (by viewing Transformers as GNN-variants operating on a fully connected graph), they are ***distinct architectural paradigms that tackle a different class of tasks and have various differing considerations***.
+**Our work studies integrating relational computational mechanisms *in Transformers*, while Zhang et al. studies integrating edge features into the message-passing operation of *GNNs* specifically.** Although Transformers and GNNs can be linked (by viewing Transformers as GNN-variants operating on a fully connected graph), they are ***distinct architectural paradigms that tackle a different class of tasks and have various differing considerations***.

 <!-- In particular, GNNs operate over *graphs*, where the primary inputs include edges, edge features, and node features, making GNNs highly suitable for graph-structured data such as social networks, molecular graphs (e.g., ZINC), and macromolecular structures (e.g., ENZYMES, PROTEINS datasets).
 By contrast, Transformers are designed as *sequence models* and are typically applied to tasks such as language modeling, machine translation, and other forms of sequential data processing. -->